ryands17/htmx-forms/README.md

 # HTMX Forms

 A simple example of how to valdate forms using HTMX and Zod.
 It uses Express with TypeScript as the backend and JSX as the templating engine.
+There's also a corresponding blog post explaining how this works: [Form validation with HTMX and Zod](https://ryan17.dev/blog/htmx-forms).

 ## Prerequisites